cherch173/boomtown/README.md

 The MVP version will showcase the Puck DIV disappearing if it enters the GOAL DIV.

-To PlAY AGAIN simply just click the FACE OFF Button which will reset the game.
+To PLAY AGAIN simply just click the FACE OFF Button which will reset the game.

 ***
 ***

 ### **WIREFRAME**
-To effectively build this we'll be utilizing DIVS and SPANS to create shapes and the assigning them Classes and IDs to assign them different property values.
+To effectively build this we'll be utilizing DIVS and and their GRID COORDNATES to create shapes and the assigning them Classes and IDs to assign them different property values.

 ![Image](https://github.com/cherch173/arcadia/blob/main/wireframe_boomtown.png?raw=true)